HimanshuDekate/To-do-list-app-using-HTML-CSS-and-JavaScript/README.md

 # TXON_TASK_03
-To do list app using HTML CSS and JavaScript
+To do list app using HTML, CSS and JavaScript